sumaiya-akter-runa/coffee_shop/README.md

 ## Image Resources
 - [FlatIcons](https://www.flaticon.com/)   A platform offering free icons and stickers designed for projects, created by and for designers.
+- [Pexels](https://www.pexels.com/) A free stock photo website that offers high-quality and free-to-use images for both personal and commercial projects.
 - [Vecteezy](https://www.vecteezy.com/)   A rich resource for free vector art, illustrations, and icons, perfect for enhancing design elements.